soyounson/AI_w_code/README.md

 # 💻 ML_w_code
 Machine Learning with code.
-First, study ML and implement ML in Python to understand 100 %.
+First, study ML and implement ML code in Python to understand 100 %.

 ### ☺︎ Contents